What is ARESTIN?

 • Do not touch the area that has been treated.

-• If given to children under the age of 8, this drug may induce a yellow-gray-browning of the teeth.
+• If given to children under the age of eight, this drug may induce a yellow-gray-browning of the teeth.
 This change in tooth color will not go away if it occurs.
 Consult with your dentist.

 Location